Gain more than a master’s, gain a profession

 To produce leaders in the profession of pharmacy and enhance the quality of life of Australians through the practice of pharmacy.

-To produce graduates who:
+To meet this vision, our purpose is to produce graduates who:

 Teaching delivered by practising expert pharmacists